jisc-services/Public-Documentation/PublicationsRouter/api/v2/ProviderOutgoingNotification.md

 # Provider Outgoing Notification

 The PubRouter Provider Outgoing Notification is the structure available to publishers of meta-data output by PubRouter for notifications that have been routed to at least one Repository.
+It differs from the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/master/PublicationsRouter/api/v2/OutgoingNotification.md) only by the addition of the *id* and *route* elements in the *provider* object (i.e. provider.id and provider.route).

 ## JSON Data Structure